Datavault-UK/automate-dv-docs/docs/changelog/beta.md

 Docs no longer available

 ### Added
-- Added more documentation for effectivity satellites
+- Added more documentation for Effectivity Satellites

 ### Improved
-- Improvements to effectivity satellites
+- Improvements to Effectivity Satellites
-- Link macro now has better integration with effectivity satellites
+- Link macro now has better integration with Effectivity Satellites

 ### Fixed
 - Fixed more macro headers (removed copyright etc.)